 Many chains serving up a ready supply of fresh food in the lunchtime rush hour offer huge discounts on their food come evening, in a bid to clear shelves before shutting up shop.

-This trick's most useful for sushi lovers out there (if that's you, check out the SushiSale map too).
+This trick's most useful for sushi lovers out there.
 But you can also score hefty discounts on other food which just won't keep.
 Here are a few examples: